lucasmmg1/munker_white_illusion/README.md

 </p>

 <br>
-The example bellow is configured with the ILLUSION_COLOR set to (0, 100, 225)
+The example bellow is configured with the ILLUSION_COLOR set to (0, 100, 225).
+What you should see is that the column on the right should appear a little brighter.

 <br>
 <br>